 The role of the SCCS

-According to Regulation (EC) 1223/2009 on cosmetic products (Cosmetics Regulation), the opinion of the Committee can be requested in different circumstances and whenever there are safety concerns.
-They are usually involved in the assessment of each ingredient for which there are safety concerns, but also in the evaluation of CMR substances, nanomaterials, and potential animal testing.
+According to Regulation (EC) 1223/2009 on cosmetic products (Cosmetics Regulation), the European Commission can request the opinion of the Committee in different circumstances and whenever there are safety concerns.
+Usually, it is responsible for the assessment of each ingredient for which there are safety concerns, but also the evaluation of CMR substances, nanomaterials, and potential animal testing.

 Use of CMR substances and nanomaterials

 One important role concerns the decisions taken by the SCCS on hazardous substances.
-Generally, substances classified as carcinogenic, mutagenic, or toxic for reproduction (CMR) are prohibited.
+Generally, there is a ban on the use of carcinogenic, mutagenic, or toxic for reproduction substances (CMR) in cosmetic products.
 Nonetheless, some exceptions exist for CMR substances of category 2.
 When the SCCS evaluates such substances and finds them safe for use in cosmetic products, these can be used, as stated in Article 15 of the Regulation.
 The European Commission can also mandate the SCCS to reevaluate these substances usually within a certain periodicity and as soon as safety concerns arise.

-The SCCS is also involved when it comes to the safety of nanomaterials.
+The SCCS is also competent for the assessment of the safety of nanomaterials.
 When there are safety concerns, the European Commission requests the SCCS to give its opinion on their use in cosmetics products.

 Ban on animal testing and SCCS

-Animal testing for cosmetic products is prohibited in the European Union, which is clearly stated in Article 18 (1) of the Cosmetic Regulation.
+In the European Union, there is a ban on animal testing for cosmetic products (Article 18 (1) of the Cosmetic Regulation).
 However, under special circumstances, some testing on animals may be allowed and Article 18(1) may be lifted.
 This is possible upon consultancy of the European Commission with the Scientific Committee.
 However, this could happen only when there were serious safety concerns on a widely used cosmetic ingredient.

 Timeline and future plans